LostBeard/SpawnDev.BlazorJS.Photino/README.md

 app.InvisibleKeepAlive = false;

 #if DEBUG
-// url where the Blazor WebAssembly dev server is hosting when DEBUG
+// Set the Url where the Blazor WebAssembly dev server is hosting when DEBUG
 // if not set, the app's "wwwroot/index.html" path will be used.
 // In production a release build of your Blazor WASM app could be served from there. app.SetAppBaseUri("https://localhost:7174/");